 A common misconception is that a raw diet consists solely of meat.
 This is not the case – a raw diet should consist of raw meaty bones as well as vegetables, eggs, organ meats, and dairy.
 Raw meaty bones are important as they provide the necessary calcium along with other nutrients that create firm stool.

 Is an All-Meat Diet Healthy for Dogs?

 A meat-only diet is not considered healthy for dogs.
 This is because meat alone cannot provide enough carbohydrates or dietary fiber for a dog to stay happy and healthy.
 In addition, an all-meat diet without the inclusion of bones leaves dogs vulnerable to calcium deficiency.

 It is not an option to miss out on these vital nutrients in your dog’s food.
-For one, a carbohydrate deficiency leads to ketosis, fatigue, decreased energy levels, and decreased fiber intake.
+For one, a carbohydrate deficiency leads to ketosis (when a dog eats a high-fat, enough protein, and low carbs meal), fatigue, decreased energy levels, and decreased fiber intake.
 Without dietary fiber, dogs quickly struggle with constipation, diarrhea, and weight gain.
 In addition, a calcium deficiency leads to difficulty sleeping, anxiety, muscle twitches, and even osteoporosis.

 While all-meat dog foods might sound natural, they actually fail to provide enough nutrition and don’t reflect an omnivorous diet.
 They also don’t reflect a carnivorous diet – a lack of meaty bones leads to calcium deficiency.
 For these reasons, we do not recommend an all-meat diet for dogs.